OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 ### 2.2 Then, execute command in cmd

-Get devcon.exe from Windows WDK package (if you don't want WDK, you can refer to [How to obtain Device Console Utility (DevCon.exe) without downloading and installing the entire Windows Driver Kit (WDK)](https://networchestration.wordpress.com/2016/07/11/how-to-obtain-device-console-utility-devcon-exe-without-downloading-and-installing-the-entire-windows-driver-kit-100-working-method/) for how to get devcon.exe), copy the devcon.exe to your netuio driver folder.
+Get devcon.exe from Windows WDK package (if you don't want WDK, you can refer to <https://networchestration.wordpress.com/2016/07/11/how-to-obtain-device-console-utility-devcon-exe-without-downloading-and-installing-the-entire-windows-driver-kit-100-working-method/> for how to get devcon.exe), copy the devcon.exe to your netuio driver folder.

 execute command: